Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Schwefel, H.P., 1984.
 Evolution strategies: A family of non-linear optimization techniques based on imitating some principles of organic evolution.
 Annals of Operations Research, 1(2), pp.165-167.

+  * Schwefel, H.P. and de Brito Mendes, M.A., 2010.
+45 years of evolution strategies: Hans-Paul Schwefel interviewed for the genetic argonaut blog.
+ACM SIGEVOlution, 4(2), pp.2-8.

   * Schwefel, H.P.P., 1993.
 Evolution and optimum seeking: The sixth generation.
 John Wiley & Sons, Inc..

   * Schwefel, H.P., 1981.
 Numerical optimization of computer models.
 John Wiley & Sons, Inc..

 * Rechenberg, I., 1973.
 Evolutionsstrategie: Optimierung technischer systeme nach prinzipien der biologischen evolution.
 Frommann-Holzboog Verlag, Stuttgart.

-  * This seminal dissertation was not read by us since originally written in German.
-Here we still add it owing to its historically significant contributions to EC/ES.
+[NOTE that this seminal dissertation was not read directly by us since originally written in German.
+But here we still add it owing to its historically significant contributions to EC/ES.]

 ## Evolutionary Programming (EP)